vshymanskyy/StandWithUkraine/docs/Boycott.md

 # Russian IT products to boycott

-This list also features companies that have large offices operating in Russia.
+This list also features companies that:
+- Have large offices operating in Russia.
+- Are Russian taxpayers

 1. Tilda
 2. Nginx